-Policymakers realized very early that the EV market is featured by the "chicken and egg problem.
-That is, consumers are only willing to buy EVs if the charging infrastructure is well developed, and the charging stations are only going to be profitable when EVs are widely adopted.
-To solve this dilemma and to speed up EV penetration, the governments have been very active in this domain and allocated resources on various fronts.
-On the EV purchase side, the federal government offered up to \$7,500 of federal income tax credits for new BEV and PHEV purchase since 2010;14 some state governments15 and utility companies provide purchase credits as well.
+Policymakers realized very early that the EV market is featured by the "chicken and egg" problem.
+That is, consumers are only willing to buy EVs if the charging infrastructure is well developed, and the charging stations are only profitable when EVs are widely adopted.
+To solve this dilemma and to speed up EV penetration, federal and state governments have been very active in this domain and allocated resources on various fronts.
+On the EV purchase side, the federal government offered up to \$7,500 of federal income tax credits for new BEV and PHEV purchase since 2010;13 some state governments14 and utility companies provide purchase credits as well.

-On the charging infrastructure side, state governments16 and utility companies have rebate programs of various generosities that help investors recoup the equipment costs.
-More recently, the Biden-Harris Administration announced in early 2022 that the National Electric Vehicle Infrastructure Formula Program will make available nearly \$5 billion to help states build out a network of EV charging stations along designated highway corridors, particularly
+On the charging infrastructure side, state governments15 and utility companies have rebate programs of various generosities that help investors recoup the equipment costs.
+More recently, the Biden-Harris Administration announced in early 2022 that the National Electric Vehicle Infrastructure Formula Program will make available nearly \$5 billion to help states build out a network of EV charging stations along designated highway corridors, particularly along the Interstate Highway System.16 Monetary supports on charging infrastructure usu-

-13In 2016, Volkswagen entered into a settlement to partially resolve alleged Clean Air Act violations by cheating federal emission tests, and agreed to spend \$4.7 billion to mitigate pollution and make investments to support zero-emission vehicle technology, including building a network of fast charging stations.
+12In 2016, Volkswagen entered into a settlement to partially resolve alleged Clean Air Act violations by cheating federal emission tests, and agreed to spend \$4.7 billion to mitigate pollution and make investments to support zero-emission vehicle technology, including building a network of fast charging stations.

-14The credit phases out when a manufacturer sells 200,000 qualifying vehicles, and Tesla and GM reached the limit in 2020.
+$^{^{13}}$ The credit phases out when a manufacturer sells 200,000 qualifying vehicles, and Tesla and GM reached the limit in 2020.

-15California, Colorado, Connecticut, Delaware, Louisiana, Maine, Massachusetts, New York, Oregon, Pennsylvania, and Texas in my data period (2012-2020).
+14California, Colorado, Connecticut, Delaware, Louisiana, Maine, Massachusetts, New York, Oregon, Pennsylvania, and Texas in my data period (2012-2020).

-16California, Colorado, District of Columbia, Idaho, Maryland, New Mexico, Oklahoma, Pennsylvania, Rhode Island, Vermont and Washington in my data period (2012-2020).
+15California, Colorado, District of Columbia, Idaho, Maryland, New Mexico, Oklahoma, Pennsylvania, Rhode Island, Vermont and Washington in my data period (2012-2020).